Benefits and Counselling

 - need close follow-up

-- not be receiving or be receiving only very limited financial support from NAV
+- not be receiving or be receiving only very limited financial support from Nav

 - have legal residence in Norway and a permanent place to live in Norway (permanent address)